-Our current internal R&D efforts are focused on the hybrid air cooled chiller that utilizes the basic inverter design used in the InVerde e+.
-Management believes that this chiller will address a significant market segment that is currently unaddressed by our existing Tecochill product.
-For the years ended December 31, 2021 and 2020, we spent \$542,079 and \$767,323, respectively, on research and development activities.
+Our current internal R&D efforts are focused on the hybrid-drive air-cooled chiller that utilizes the basic inverter design used in the InVerde e+.
+Management believes that this chiller will address a significant market segment that is currently not addressed by our existing Tecochill product.
+For the years ended December 31, 2022 and 2021, we spent \$732,873 and \$542,079, respectively, on research and development activities.